FabioLopez841/FabioLopez841/README.md

 ## 🔍 About Me

-- 🎓 I’m learning data analytics through online courses and personal projects
+- 🎓 I’m learning data analytics through a TripleTen Bootcamp and personal projects
 - 📊 I build dashboards and clean datasets using Python (Pandas, Matplotlib, Seaborn)
 - 🧠 Always curious to learn more about data storytelling and business insights
 - 🌐 I’m open to collaborating on real-world data projects